Skip to content

 Calibrate parameters specific to age groups or other stratifications:

-# Build age-stratified model
+# Build age-stratified model with parameters to calibrate

 model = (